 If You Have Healthy Employee Engagement The Above Data Would Look Very Different

 Talk about a disconnect!
 If any of this sounds familiar, there is a clear need to re-evaluate and find out exactly the state of employee engagement at your organization.
 A comprehensive survey is certainly in order – then some quality employee engagement training so you don’t continue to make the same mistakes that got you in this mess in the first place.

 You will discover what really matters to your employees.
 It’s not the large meetings, nor the happy hours per se, but what they stand for.
 Employees want to be appreciated and challenged.
 They want to feel as though they contribute meaningfully to the company.
 They want to believe in their future and in the future of the organization.

 Here are the ways you can stem the outflow of your top talent and re-engage the employees you want to keep:

 Be sure your managers get to know their team members on an individual basis so that they understand the interests and passions of each one, both personally and professionally.
 Highly engaged employees find their job interesting and challenging, are able to play to their strengths, enjoy doing their work and believe that their job is in alignment with their career goals.

 The best workers, especially your top talent, like to be challenged.
-The same work day after day holds no long-term interest.
-Give them a chance to test themselves and to stretch in new and different ways.
-Highly engaged employees have a chance to learn and grow, feel empowered to make decisions that impact their work, are encouraged to find new ways of solving problems and have the freedom to improve products, processes, and services.
+Give employees a chance to test themselves with stretch goals in new and different ways.
+Highly engaged employees have a chance to learn and grow, feel empowered to make decisions that impact their work, are encouraged to find new ways of solving problems, and have the freedom to improve products, processes, and services.

-Be sure you provide the support and development they need to grow in their jobs.
-Help them define a path ahead so they know just what opportunities are available to them in the future.
+Be sure you provide the support and professional development employees need to grow in their jobs.
+Help them define a career path ahead so they know what opportunities are available to them in the future.
 Highly engaged employees have been properly trained to do their own job, are cross-trained to do other jobs, and have consistent opportunities to learn new skills that will help them succeed.